JozefJarosciak/X1/Validator-Instructions_Testnet.md

 <img src="https://github.com/JozefJarosciak/X1/assets/3492464/8b18bb33-53bb-4908-b1a6-2c799b61d645" width="50%">

 Remember to make a note of the validator public key (indicated by the red arrow in the image above, as it will be required in STEP 7) and also make sure to securely save your validator key password (you will need this password each time you start the validator).
+The path of the actual secret key file should be pointing to: /root/.x1/keystore/validator/...

 <br><hr><br>

 ### Step 7: Stake 100,000 XN using Metamask

-Navigate to the SFC Contract on the explorer: https://explorer.x1-testnet.xen.network/address/0xFC00FACE00000000000000000000000000000000/write-contract#address-tabs
+Navigate to the SFC Contract (Write part) on the explorer: https://explorer.x1-testnet.xen.network/address/0xFC00FACE00000000000000000000000000000000/write-contract#address-tabs

-Click the "Connect wallet" button and connect to your validator wallet.
+Click the "Connect wallet" button at the top, and connect to the wallet, that has at least 100,000 XN in it.

 <img src="https://github.com/JozefJarosciak/X1/assets/3492464/8cfaaeb2-f4fe-46c0-8405-edecbc0f6b2d" width="50%">

-Enter your validator public key and the amount of XN you want to stake, then click "Write".
+Once connected, go to #4 function called: **createValidator** and enter your validator public key and the amount of XN you want to stake, then click "Write".

 <img src="https://github.com/JozefJarosciak/X1/assets/3492464/a1af478d-0342-4aba-8ab1-98c48d34b75d" width="50%">